Men’s Style Guide 2017

 The Brand focuses on futurity, without neglecting sartorial elegance of classic apparel and the formalism of classic elegant wear.

-While it may sound a bit snobbish, truth is that the brand targets customers in the age range of 25 to 40, who are “wealthy and belonging to the upper medium social class”.
+While it may sound a bit snobbish, the truth is that the brand targets customers in the age range of 25 to 40, who are “wealthy and belonging to the upper medium social class”.
 Oh well.

 Out of many collaborations and showings, I fell in love with the Oxymoron show at Serbia Fashion Week in April 2015, New Venice (the SS16 collection) at Spring Up Showroom in June 2015 and later in October 2015, at Ningbo Fashion Week.
-The brand sports some amazing, unsullied pieces that, despite the dominant color being black, manage to retain a particular freshness about them.
+The brand sports some amazing, unsullied pieces that, despite the dominant colour being black, manage to retain a particular freshness about them.

 A product of British street culture, A-Cold-Wall is one of those brands you have to have an inner edge to wear.
 Birthed out of the representation of clashing worlds separated by class & environment, the clothes by the brand are powerful pieces that could easily be treated as a social commentary on the ongoing affairs.